mia-platform/documentation/docs/fast_data/create_sv.md

 [Click here](/docs/runtime_suite/crud-service/overview_and_usage) if you want the usage documentation for the CRUD.

-## Technical limitation in custom functions and files
+## Technical limitation

-In your custom functions (e.g.: `cast functions`) and files (e.g. `fast-data-files`) you can import only the node modules present in the following list:
+In your custom files (e.g. `fast-data-files`) you can import only the node modules present in the following list:

 * [lodash.get](https://github.com/lodash/lodash/tree/4.4.2-npm-packages/lodash.get)
 * [mongodb](https://github.com/mongodb/mongo/tree/r3.6.0)